Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Matthias): Add the 2 studs snapping.
 - NEW FEATURE (Alban): Improve the usuability of the select path feature (through the menu items), now the path is selected between the last two selected objects, and the previous selection is not cleared.
 - NEW FEATURE (Alban): Simplify the Path selection with a shortcut key (Multi selection Key + Pan View Key) + click on the second part (instead of going through the contextual menu).
-- BUGFIX (Matthias): If a part name contains a dot, the full part id was not properly displayed in the part list on in the status bar.
-- BUGFIX (Ludo): If we write an empty description in a part xml file (without language tags, just <Description></Description>) the the connection points of the parts disappears.
+- NEW FEATURE (Alban): Add scrollbars on the map view (can be shown or hidden from the map context menu and the View menu)
 - BUGFIX (Alban): Fix a crash when saving in the library a group of parts without connection points.
 - BUGFIX (Alban): Fix a crash when duplicating parts very quickly with the ALT key (crash due to delay with the clipboard)
+- BUGFIX (Ludo): If there was an empty description in a part xml file (without language tags, just <Description></Description>) then the connection points of the parts were missing.
 - BUGFIX (Vincent): Probably fixed sometimes when drag-n-dropping parts, only the selection box and the free connection point were moving (and not the grabbed parts)
 - BUGFIX (Alban): Now you can open a file which is in readonly access.
 - BUGFIX (Alban): Finally found a way to release the lock on the images when reloading the part library (well hopefully this time it will be fixed).